[Novels | Characters | Gallery | Extras | Guestbook | Links]

 I continue walking as dusk rots into night, biting my lip all the while.
 Ever since we left Solzédniê, I have become used to it…constant warnings of who Suzette “really is.”
 Constant warnings that my love for her would only break Alex’s heart.
 That it’s disgusting, nothing more than the lust of a withering, lonely man…

-According to her, this makes me a good person.
-I have done the correct thing.
-But…I have never felt so dirty in my entire existence.
-I have felt many varieties of self-loathing—but I am unsure if anything even remotely compares to this.
+According to her, this makes me strong.
+I’ve done the correct thing.
+But…I have never felt so dirty and weak in my entire existence.
+I have felt many varieties of self-loathing—but I’m unsure if anything even remotely compares to this.